rahuljoshi44/GraphVega/README.md

 ## Getting Started

-To get GraphVega up and running on your local machine, follow these
+Note: You will need to have NodeJS installed on your machine to run this app.
+If you don't have it on your machine already, you can install it [here](https://nodejs.org/en/download/) for free.

-steps:
+To get GraphVega up and running on your local machine, follow these steps:

 1. Clone the repository